MOSAIC-Satellite/.github/profile/README.md

 [Visit MOSAIC's website](https://www.mosaicsat.org/) to learn more about the platform and read its documentation.

 MOSAIC's website covers:
-- What MOSAIC is and all its components
+- MOSAIC and all its components
 - How to get your own MOSAIC
 - How to use MOSAIC